contentstack/live-preview-sdk/docs/live-preview-configs.md

 If you set the property to `true`, then your app or website is rendered from the server (SSR) and a request will be sent for a fresh HTML page every time you edit content.

-When you set the command to `false`, then your app is rendered from the client side (CSR).
+When you set the property to `false`, then app is rendered from the client side (CSR).
 Your framework, e.g. React, will fetch the data and reload the existing page.

 > **Note:** For most cases, we would automatically determine the type.
 This value is given as a manual overdrive.